5 Exquisite Cinque Terre villages and towns to visit

-The slopes of Vernazza are covered with olives trees, vines for the superb wine created here along with lemon trees and stunning gardens.
+The slopes of Vernazza are covered with olive trees, vines for the superb wine created here along with lemon trees and stunning gardens.

 Monterosso is the biggest of the five villages of the Cinque Terre and it is the only one with a beach and the only one not hanging on the rocky cliffs.
 The crystal clear waters are full of beautiful reefs and attract many Italian and international visitors.

 There is still a charming old town centre but along the coast is more modern resort-style developments.
 The hiking trail connecting Monterosso with neighbouring Vernazza is one of the most popular stretches of the Blue Trail (the Sentiero Azzurro), and offers incredible views over the next village on the list